 When two atoms bond, electronegativity is a measure of how strongly an atom’s nucleus pulls the bonding di-electron toward itself.
 When there is an electronegativity difference between the two bonding atoms, the more electronegative atom will pull electron density more strongly, resulting in an imbalance in the electron sharing.
 This results in a polar bond.
 In general, the smaller the atom, the higher its electronegativity.
 This is due to effective nuclear charge.
 (See above.)

 This is when a substance can retain its internal magnetic field alignment and therefore act as a permanent magnet.
 When exposed to an external magnetic field, the unpaired electrons throughout the substance align with the field, and when the field is removed, the electrons remain in alignment with one another.
 Iron (Fe), cobalt (Co), and nickel (Ni) are ferromagnetic.

 When different orbitals in the same shell, like an s-orbital and a p-orbital, resonate together since they are occupying the same volume of space.
 This combination of their electron densities changes their shape in order to achieve greater symmetry and stability.

-An atom that has either gained or lost one or more electrons.
+An atom that has either lost or gained one or more electrons.
 This means there is no longer a balance between the positive protons in the nucleus and the negative electrons enveloping it.
-The atom now has an overall charge.
+The atom therefore has an overall charge.
 If it lost electrons it will be a positive ion (also known as a cation).
 If it gained electrons it will be a negative ion (also known as an anion).
 In nature, crystals (like salt or quartz) are made of ions.
 While the term can refer to either positive or negative ions, it is often used to refer to positive ions, as in the case of cosmic rays, for example.
 Electromagnetic radiation that has enough energy to knock electrons free from atoms is called ionizing radiation.
 This also makes it hazardous to biological tissue, since changing the charge of a molecule in the body will affect the chemical role it plays.